Agate

 1083x580 77kb - 3282x1758 492kb

-Agates don't have to show a symmetrical banding, and agates from Botswana are renown for showing an ecccentric and fine banding.
+Agates don't have to show a symmetrical banding, and agates from Botswana are renowned for showing an ecccentric and fine banding.
 They occur in weathered basalt rock in eastern Botswana, near the Limpopo river, and are thus also known as "Limpopo Agates".

 Brazil